Explainable AI for Autism Diagnosis: Identifying Critical Brain Regions Using fMRI Data: Results and Discussion

 \section{\textbf{Results and Discussion}}

-The model achieved state-of-the-art performance on the ABIDE dataset, with a maximum accuracy of 98.2\% across three different preprocessing pipelines, surpassing previous models for ASD classification (Table \ref{tab:compared-to-other-papers}).
-Evaluation metrics, including specificity, precision, and F1-score, were high with values of 0.98, 0.98 and 0.97 respectively.
-Analysis of the model's decision-making process identified a set of discriminative functional connectivity features.
-These results are presented in detail, alongside a discussion of model performance, interpretability performance, feature analysis and the potential significance of the identified ROIs.
+The model achieved state-of-the-art performance on the ABIDE dataset, with a maximum accuracy of 98.2\% across three different preprocessing pipelines, exceeding the previous benchmark of 93.59\% (Table \ref{tab:compared-to-other-papers}).
+Our overall metrics were equally strong (specificity: 0.98, precision: 0.98, F1-score: 0.97).
+Below, we detail performance and interpretability results, emphasising the clinical significance of the identified regions.